 The delay response is sent from the master to the slave.
 The response contains the t4 time stamp from when the master received the delay request.
-Once the slave receives the delay response, it has the second pair of timestamps needed to calculate the second delay measurement of the slave to master delay.
+After the slave receives the delay response, it has the second pair of timestamps needed to calculate the second delay measurement of the slave to master delay.

-Message timing

-The following figure show the relationships between the five PTP timing messages.
+Message timing Figure 225 shows the relationships between the five PTP timing messages.